leandromoreira/digital_video_introduction/README.md

 And each color intensity requires a certain amount of bits, this quantity is know as **bit depth**.
 Let's say we spend **8 bits** (accepting values from 0 to 255) per color (plane), therefore we have a **color depth** of **24 (8 * 3) bits** and we can also infer that we could use 2 to the power of 24 different colors.

-An image has also another property such as **resolution** which is the number of pixels in each dimension.
+Another property of an image is the **resolution**, which is the number of pixels in one dimension.
 It is often presented as width × height, for example the **4×4** image bellow.

 ![image resolution](/i/resolution.png "image resolution")